voicegain/platform/utility-scripts/test-transcribe/README.md

 If reference transcripts are not provided then it will do a diff of Voicegain vs Google transcription.

 # Setup #
-Copy `test-trascribe.py` to a directory of your choice.
+Copy `test-trascribe.py` and `requirements.txt` to a directory of your choice.
 Additionally, you need two other directories (may be subdirectories of where `test-trascribe.py` is located) - one for input audio files and one for the output results.

 The input to `test-trascribe.py` consists of: